 Land use issues have been at the core of Adam Smith’s practice for more than 13 years.

 Kainui Smith strives to provide comprehensive and client-centric legal services to real estate and construction companies from the inception of a project, and if necessary, through litigation.

-Alee Soleimanpour helps clients navigate complicated tax issues on the federal, state, and local level.
+Alee Soleimanpour helps clients navigate complicated business and tax issues on the federal, state, and local level.

 Paige Spratt combines real world construction experience with legal know-how to help contractors find practical solutions to complex problems.

 Nathan Sramek helps his clients navigate the uncertainty of litigation from start to finish.
 He has represented clients ranging from individuals and local firms to government bodies and national businesses at trial and on appeal in state and federal court.